 2. Use Xcode to ensure developers implement your design correctly

-Developers have different ways of implementing your design.
+Developers have different ways of implementing your plan.

 Designers need to communicate with the developer of the app before they develop any graphics for the alpha of the project.

-I have found that developers implement my designs with the greatest amount of accuracy by using Apple’s Xcode to place in the assets directly themselves so I can test how they are appearing on the device without having to work back and forth with the developer.
+I have found that developers implement my designs with the greatest amount of accuracy by using Apple’s Xcode to place in the assets directly themselves so I can test how they appear on the device without having to work back and forth with the developer.

 It is easy to set up, and you can work with the developer to set the GIT source you will need to place your assets into Xcode.

 3. Accurate assets help developers

 Assets need to be created accurately.
 Otherwise, the design will look like assets are jumping from screen to screen, for example, or they will be resized incorrectly for multiple platforms.

 File naming is important for your assets.